MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

 ms.date: 03/22/2021
 ms.topic: quickstart
 ---
-# Build and run your first Microsoft Teams app
+# Create your first Microsoft Teams *Hello World* app

 This tutorial teaches you to build and run your first Microsoft Teams app.
 You will be creating a personal tab that displays "Hello, World!".